bjt-user/Linux/vim.md

 nnoremap <C-n> :tabn<CR>
 nnoremap <C-p> :tabp<CR>
 ```
-I think ctrl + n and ctrl + p is not used by anything else.
+ctrl + n is used for completion, but only in insert mode, and I want to switch tabs only in normal mode.

 #### Help